AI against Oil Spills Challenge

 Once detected, these spills are cleaned up by government agencies and specialists, using specially designed tools and vessels.
 Cleaning up oil spills is a costly affair, but the sooner a spill is detected, the easier it is to clean and the less it impacts the environment.
 Finding methods to decrease the response time to oil spills is therefore crucial to mitigating their impact.

 FruitPunch AI has teamed up with Rijkswaterstaat, in charge of the management of the main infrastructure facilities in the Netherlands, to figure out how to use satellite data and drone images to detect oil spills before they get dangerous to the environment.
-The data will be labeled by Co-one, our partner for this challenge.

 Our challenge partners